FenixEdu/oddjet/README.md

 It is recommended to backup the original documents before running the script because if any problem occurrs in the process the templates may be left in an inconsistent state.

 Note that all scripts present in the directory linked above must be next to the hotfix script since they are used in it.
 Also note that there may be python scripts requiring python 3 to be installed in the system to run.

+### Logging

+As can be inferred from the previous sections, ODDJET is very permissive and ignores most errors or suspicious constructs it finds on the template document.
+This may lead to some confusion when resulting documents appear to have missing or incorrect information.
+To avoid this ODDJET makes use of the logging abstractions of [SLF4J](http://www.slf4j.org/) to inform the user of any noteworthy events in the instantiation process whenever required.
+SLF4J is very flexible and, by supporting multiple logging frameworks, gives you the freedom to control the application's logs as you wish.

+To quickly and easily enable logging all that is required is to place one of the SLF4J bindings jars (like _slf4j-simple.jar_ for example) in the application's classpath.
+These bindings can be extracted from the SLF4J distribution that you can [download here](http://www.slf4j.org/download.html).
+For more information on how to configure SLF4j and the underlying logging frameworks check out their [documentation](http://www.slf4j.org/docs.html).
+SLF4J's [short manual](http://www.slf4j.org/manual.html) is a great place to start.

 ## LibreOffice Writer Tips and How To's